PennLINC/xcp_d/docs/generalworkflow.rst

       c.
 BOLD-T1w coregistration quality - Dice, Jaccard, Coverage and Cross-correlation indices
       d.
 BOLD-Template normalization quality - Dice, Jaccard, Coverage and Cross-correlation indices

-11. DCAN style scrubbing file.
-This file is in hdf5 format (readable by h5py), and contains binary scrubbing masks from 0.0 to 1mm FD in 0.01 steps.
-At each step the following variables are present:
-    a.
-FD_threshold: a number >= 0 that represents the FD threshold used to calculate the metrics in this list
-    b. frame_removal: a binary vector/array the same length as the number of frames in the concatenated time series, indicates whether a frame is removed (1) or not (0)
-    c. format_string (legacy): a string that denotes how the frames were excluded -- uses a notation devised by Avi Snyder
-    d. total_frame_count: a whole number that represents the total number of frames in the concatenated series
-    e. remaining_frame_count: a whole number that represents the number of remaining frames in the concatenated series
-    f. remaining_seconds: a whole number that represents the amount of time remaining after thresholding
-    g. remaining_frame_mean_FD: a number >= 0 that represents the mean FD of the remaining frames

 Outputs
 -------